How To Write A Motivation Letter

 2. Offering a Positive and Forward-looking Close

 Finally, end your motivation letter on a positive and forward-looking note.
-You must express your excitement about possibly studying at the university and pursuing your academic and career goals.
+You must express your enthusiasm about the possibility of studying at the university and pursuing your academic and career goals.

 Proofreading and Polishing Your Letter